coxjack/AdvDataStorageChallenge9/README.md

 ## 1. Overview of Surf's Up Analysis
 ###
 * The goal of this module is to determine if it is viable to open a surf shop.
-Our partner in this endeavor wants to to be sure the weather will be ideal for surfing.
+Our partner in this endeavor wants to to be sure the weather will be ideal for surfing year round.
 To determine this we took weather data from stations in Hawaii and analyzed the temperatures.

 ## 2. Results
 ###